Yaroster/skoomaDen.me/src/content/posts/Review of Thé du Hammam by Palais des Thes.ds.md

 #### My recommendation: Not recommended due to its lack of balance and underwhelming flavor profile.

 ## Rating:

+- **Flavor Complexity:** 10/30 - Limited complexity, with dominant but unbalanced flavors.
+- **Brewing Forgiveness:** 10/20 - Sensitive to brewing parameters, easily becomes perfumy.
+- **Consistency Across Infusions:** 5/20 - Fails to maintain a consistent flavor profile.
+- **Overall Enjoyment:** 8/30 - Disappointing and not enjoyable overall.

 # 33/100

  *- yaro*